atinyshrimp/App-Design-First-Project/README.md

 We were given the choice between five different designs, and the goal of the project is to replicate them either in **iOS** or **Android**.

 ## Chosen Design
-I chose to work on the fifth design, as it looked not too complicated to replicate, but not too simple as well.
+I chose to work on the fifth design (see the reference below), as it looked not too complicated to replicate, but not too simple as well.
 I could already notice the grid of elements displaying the plants, and I knew that it would be somewhat of a "challenge" to work on.

 ![ref_design](media/design_5.png)